 The development and reproductive strategies of ‘Ca. Phytoplasma australiense’ in its various hosts are not well understood.
 In Australia, grapevine symptom development is less likely to occur beyond January/February and the percentage of samples that test positive for phytoplasma using PCR techniques can decline in autumn (Gibb et al., 1999; Constable et al., 2003).
 Also, while it has been shown that there is a greater probability of the same grapevines displaying AGY symptoms from year to year, remission of symptoms can also occur and some grapevines look healthy the following season (Magarey and Wachtel, 1986; Constable et al., 2004).

 These observations indicate the possibility that the titre of phytoplasma within the grapevine and perhaps the location and/or distribution of phytoplasmas within the plant may influence symptom expression.
 Environmental factors, such as temperature and its interaction with phytoplasma multiplication and survival, may also play a role in the expression of AGY symptoms, and the concept of heat curing phytoplasma infections in grapevine after several days of high temperature has been proposed (Magarey and Wachtel, 1986).

 In Australia, ‘Ca. Phytoplasma australiense’ can overwinter in symptomless strawberry runners and symptoms occur early in the following growing season, soon after planting.
-New infections occurring early in the growing season on strawberry may result in symptom expression in the same growing season (F Constable, Department of Economic Development, Jobs, Transport and Resources, Victoria, Australia, personal communication, 2017).
+New infections occurring early in the growing season on strawberry may result in symptom expression in the same growing season (F Constable, Agriculture Victoria Research, Australia, personal communication, 2017).
 These observations could suggest that timing and titre are important in symptom expression in strawberry, with late, low-titre infections leading to the production of symptomless runners.